To output any custom fields you have created you can either use Shortcodes or one of the following PHP functions to output the custom field values.

 get_custom_field( $field_slug, $post_id, $args ) or the_custom_field( $field_slug, $post_id, $args )

-• $post_id optional The resume/job ID you want to get the value from, if not specified it will use the current resume/job listing.
+$field_slugis the meta key for the field$post_idoptional The resume/job ID you want to get the value from, if not specified it will use the current resume/job listing.$argsoptional Array with key => value configuration (can be any configuration attribute available in shortcodes).
+See below for more details.- Using

 Example Usage